Lambasolutions/Replit/replit.md

 # Overview

-This is a full-stack React application for Lambana Solutions, a business services company.
-The application features a modern website with contact functionality, built using React with TypeScript on the frontend and Express.js on the backend.
+This is a complete, fully-functional comprehensive business solutions platform replicating Lambana Solutions Hub with all service categories, professional design, and inquiry management.
+The application is a full-stack React website featuring a modern business portfolio with contact functionality, built using React with TypeScript on the frontend and Express.js on the backend.
 The project includes a comprehensive contact form system that allows visitors to submit inquiries and enables administrators to manage contact submissions.

+## Recent Updates (January 2025)
+✓ Complete homepage with hero section and professional service showcase ✓ Six major service categories with detailed descriptions and imagery ✓ Fully functional contact form with validation and backend API integration ✓ Responsive design with navigation and smooth scrolling ✓ Professional branding and styling matching business requirements ✓ Statistics section and service quick links
+✓ About, payment portal, and comprehensive footer sections ✓ TypeScript type safety throughout frontend and backend

 # User Preferences